 - Display them on a wall for a beautiful decor statement.

-- Hang them from hooks, as shown below on the end of my kitchen island.
+- Hang them from hooks, as shown below as decor for the end of my kitchen island.

 No, while a laser printer is commonly used, you can also use an ink jet printer for this process.